Journeyman-Joe/GitHub-and-Android-Studio/index.md

 copy it out of the message, and paste it back at the prompt to run it.

 Or, at your own risk, you could edit the configuration file directly.
-From a Command Prompt in your project folder, cd .git (that’s “dot git”, not “git:) to find the git local configuration file, config.
+From a Command Prompt in your project folder, cd .git (that’s “dot git”, not “git") to find the git local configuration file, config.
 Make a backup copy!
 Open it with a plain text editor, like Notepad:

 `notepad config`